MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/how-to-void-electronic-payments.md

   - "es-es"
 ---
 # How to: Void Electronic Payments
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can void the exported payment file.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you can void the exported payment file.
 By voiding the file, the entire payment journal from which the file was created, will be deleted.

 ### To void electronic payments